oraweechan/studio-ghibli-database/README.md

 ## Motivation

 For this project, I plan to create a Studio Ghibli database.
 All movie details will be populated using an API call.
 This database will showcase all films and individual film details.
 It will also have a feature to save favorite movies.
 The project is created using React's Link and Router.
-This project was created for practice on using React.
+This project was created for practice using React.

 ## Screenshots